-When enabled, users logging in with SAML to your Datadog account are stripped of their current roles and reassigned to new roles based on the details in their SAML assertion passed on from your Identity Provider and the mappings you create determine each user’s new roles.
+When enabled, users logging in with SAML to your Datadog account are permanently stripped of their current roles and reassigned to new roles.
+The SAML assertion passed on from the Identity Provider and the mappings you create determine each user’s new roles.

 Users who log in with SAML and do not have values that map to a Datadog role are permanently stripped of all roles.
 That user may no longer log in.

 To learn how to create and set mappings, read the Mapping SAML attributes documentation.

 This section allows you to view, copy, and revoke any API key in the list.
 Your API keys are unique to your organization.
 An API key is required by the Datadog Agent to submit metrics and events to Datadog.
 Read the API keys documentation for more information on creating, editing, and revoking keys.

 You can filter application keys by name, ID, or owner, or click the Only My Keys toggle to only view application keys you own.
 Read the Application keys documentation for more information on adding and removing keys.

 Client tokens are used to send events and logs from your user’s web and mobile applications.
 They are unique to your organization.
 Deleting a client token that is linked to a RUM Application causes your RUM Application to stop reporting.
 The process to create client tokens is similar to that for API and application keys.

 Events API emails